 OFFER OF COMPENSATION

-- Player moving from Championship to Championship (regardless of whether either Club runs an Endorsed Academy and where the Guaranteed Payment under the Player’s contract with the new Club is at least 50% higher than the Guaranteed Payment under his most recent contract with his previous Club) a fee will be paid which is equivalent to a sum of £60 per week of training and education invested in the Player
+- Player moving from Championship or League 1 to Championship or League 1 (regardless of whether either Club runs an Endorsed Academy and where the Guaranteed Payment under the Player’s contract with the new Club is at least 50% higher than the Guaranteed Payment under his most recent contract with his previous Club) a fee will be paid which is equivalent to a sum of £60 per week of training and education invested in the Player

 In all cases training and education is deemed to start from the date on which the Player signs a professional contract with the Club and end on 30 November after the Player reaches the age of 21 and to last for 52 weeks each year.
 Payments which fall due when a Player reaches a salary of £25,000 per annum or more are not payable if the Player achieves that salary with a Club other than the one who paid the initial payment under the formula (other than if the Player is on loan at the time he achieves that salary).